greisane/gret/README.md

 Allows blending poses together, similar to the UE4 [AnimGraph node](https://docs.unrealengine.com/en-US/AnimatingObjects/SkeletalMeshAnimation/AnimPose/PoseBlenderNode/index.html).
 Works on bones, not shape keys.

 ![Demo](../readme/poseblender-demo.gif?raw=true)

+## Animation: Miscellaneous Tools

+**Auto-Group Channels**: Groups animation channels by their bone name.
+Found in the Channel menu in the Dope Sheet or Graph Editor.

+**Delete Unavailable Channels**: Deletes location/rotation/scale animation channels locked in the transform panel.
+Found in the Channel menu in the Dope Sheet or Graph Editor.

+**Toggle Bone Lock**: Simple but useful toggle that causes a pose bone to become anchored in world space.
+Found in Pose → Constraints.

+**Reset Stretch To Constraints**: Reset rest length of "Stretch To" constraints in selected bones, or all bones if none are selected.
+Found in Pose → Constraints.

 Has a performance cost, I'll try to optimize it further at some point.